Android-MobDev-Course/hello-services/README.md

 # Project Info

 * *Slide Deck*: Android Background Services
-* *Project Info*: Project showing how to work with Started, Bound and JobIntentService
+* *Project Info*: Project showing how to work with Started, Bound, JobIntentService and JobService